A to Z of Destinations

 Trans-Siberian and Trans-Mongolian railway

-Put simply, Sri Lanka is the best place in Asia for seeing wildlife.
+Sri Lanka is one of the best places in Asia for seeing wildlife.
 The island’s isolation from the mainland, the heavy rainfall of the two diagonally blowing monsoons, and the country’s wide range of altitudes have given Sri Lanka a variation in climate and biodiversity normally found only across an entire continent.

-And Sri Lanka is proud of its natural heritage.
-For over 2,000 years swathes of land have been preserved as sanctuaries by Sri Lankan royalty – Mihintale, the world’s first reserve, was created here in the third century BC.
-Now there are 100 areas of protected land in the country – this is the pick of the bunch.
+And Sri Lanka is proud of its natural bounty.
+For over 2,000 years, swathes of land have been preserved as sanctuaries by Sri Lankan royalty – Mihintale, the world’s first reserve, was created here in the third century BC.
+Now there are 100 areas of protected land in the country, and this is the pick of the bunch...

 Best for: Leopards – the park hosts around 30, some of which are fairly bold for this normally secretive cat.